ossf/tac/process/templates/WG_NAME_incubating_stage.md

 ### Governance
 WG must have met publicly at least 5 times
-   * Link to public meeting notes (or ideally recordings) WG must have a TAC sponsor
+   * Link to public meeting notes (or ideally recordings) WG must have defined Contributor Guide
-  * "name of TAC sponsor to assist TI"
-WG must have defined Contributor Guide
   * "link to contributor guide"
 WG has defined group governance